mor035/.dotfiles/README.md

 # .dotfiles & scripts
-My personal collection of dotfiles and scipts to quickly setup new systems.
+My personal collection of dotfiles, scipts and other files to quickly setup new systems.